 - Not checking with the doctor.

 It could be possible to receive the wrong medication, dosage or instructions because the prescription wasn’t clear.
 In these cases, the pharmacist should clarify with the doctor.
-This may not happen due to time constraints or the doctor being too busy.
+This may not happen due to time constraints or the doctor is too busy.
 Whatever the reason, this lack of communication could make the pharmacist liable for any suffering.

 - Lack of quality control.